 At Elite Performance Therapy we believe that therapeutic massage therapy is a perfect complement to chiropractic care.

 There are significant health improvements mentally and physically when utilizing a combination of both treatments.
 We believe that each patient is separate and distinct from the other and needs their own recipe for health and wellness.
-The physical improvements from utilizing both therapies may include better flexibility, increased range of motion, decreased muscle tension, better stress management as well as improving high blood pressure.
+The physical improvements from utilizing both therapies may include better flexibility, increased range of motion, decreased muscle tension and better stress management.
 Mental health benefits of these therapies may also include creating a peace of mind, proprioception and inner balance and a connection to your mind and body.

 Physical Benefits to Chiropractic & Therapeutic Massage Therapy